towhee-io/towhee-docs/docs/get-started/install.md

 ### Installation requirements

 Towhee has been tested with Python 3.6+ on macOS 10, macOS 11 (Intel CPU only), Ubuntu 18.04, Ubuntu 20.04, and Windows 10.
-Each individual operator may have its own specific requirements for Pytorch and Tensorflow, but in general Pytorch 1.2+ and Tensorflow 2.0+ will work for the majority of model-based operators.
+Each individual operator may have its own specific requirements for Pytorch and Tensorflow, but in general, Pytorch 1.2+ and Tensorflow 2.0+ should work for the majority of model-based operators.

-### Install Towhee with conda
+### Installing Towhee with Conda

-If you're a conda user, you can install Towhee as follows:
+If you're a conda user, you can install Towhee with the following lines:

 ```shell
 $ conda create -n towhee_env python=3.6  # create a conda environment for Towhee